jcpaik/sofa-manuscript/vault/c. Injectivity conjecture/Experiments/theta5.md

 | t3, t4 | 1+5/16 | 0.60577      |
 | t4, t5 | 1+1/4  | 0.489957     |
 | t5, t6 | 1+1/16 | 0.124838     |
+- Surely, we found uniform $\delta$ on some interval.
 - With this result, it seems that 20deg-70deg injectivity is trackable
 - With symmetry argument, WLOG might also extend the angle to 0-70deg
 - Then deploy the balancedness gap